This course runs for 8 half-days, June 14-17 & 21-24, in a live virtual (synchronous online) format

 - Gathering and exchange of innovative solutions, concepts, information, and best practices

-- Small working group interactions, learning, and dynamics
+- Small working group interactions, research, learning, and dynamics

 - Networking with peers; attendees’ contact information

-- Free time for professional and personal growth
+- Dedicated time for professional and personal growth

 - MIT Professional Education Certificate of Completion